Kong/kong-plugin-py-geocode/README.md

-# kong-plugin-py-geocode
+# kong-plugin-python-pdk
-Simple Geocoding plugin using Python
+Building Custom Plugins for Kong using the Python PDK